rapidez/docs/src/3.x/packages.md

 ## Vendors

 Some Magento modules work out of the box but most of the modules which do something on the frontend need to be integrated with Rapidez.
-Have a look at the [package development docs](package-development.md).
+Check the [package development docs](package-development.md).

 ### Amasty